A mixed bag of thoughts on life, design and business.

 A machine is most useful at capacity, but a cheap one will break.

-When business is booming, more people are experiencing us at our most compromised.
-Are we ready for the business we need to succeed?
+When a business is booming, more people are experiencing it at our most compromised.
+Build the capacity for success right into your projects from the outset.

 Cook chips how you like them.